-- Plan the procurement and draft the Project Plan as required (which includes the selection of the most appropriate procurement method) - Prepare the relevant documents (e.g. quotation, tender) - Invite and receive offers - Evaluate offers - Advise both the successful and unsuccessful bidders - Manage any contract that has been implemented as a result of the procurement, and - Conduct a project evaluation (if required).
+- Plan the procurement and draft the Project Plan as required (which includes the selection of the most appropriate procurement method); - Prepare the relevant documents (e.g. quotation, tender); - Invite and receive offers; - Evaluate offers; - Advise both the successful and unsuccessful bidders; - Manage any contract that has been implemented as a result of the procurement; and - Conduct a project evaluation and evaluation of the procurement process (if required).